Sam-Sims/salti/README.md

 ### Fast

 `salti` is built for fast browsing and loading of large alignments, using [tokio](https://github.com/tokio-rs/tokio) for async processing.
-This is in part achieved by:

-- Background threads handle tasks such as consensus/conservation calculation and file loading, allowing these to complete dynamically without blocking the UI.
-- Rendering only the visible portion of the alignment, updating the view on state changes rather than every frame tick, and caching consensus and conservation calculations in a window around the currently visible region.

-It can handle alignments with thousands of sequences and >200,000 positions without lag (tested with ~3k mpox alignments)
+It can handle alignments with thousands of sequences and positions without slowdown.

 ### Transparent support for HTTP/SSH/Compressed files